epiphyt/impressum/README.md

 == Changelog ==

+= 1.0.3 =
+* Improved legal entity
+* Fixed issue causing the welcome panel to be misformatted on mobile devices.

 = 1.0.2 =
 * Removed the check if a VAT ID is entered.
 It is based on sales, not on a legal entity.
 * Fixed a design issue that leads to overlapped welcome panel by any dismissible notice.